intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/APIGuide.md

 ```
 enqueue_image(uri, img)
 ```
-puts image `img` with identification `uri` into Pipeline with JPG encoding.
+puts image `img` with identification `uri` into Pipeline with JPG encoding. `img` can be either a string (which represents the file path of the image), or an ndarray of the image (which should be returned by cv2.imread() of opencv-python package)

 _return_: None